Step 3: What We Need for Social Connection

 Emotional awareness is a skill that can be learned at any time of life by practicing the Ride the Wild Horse meditation.

 Emotions quickly come and go, if you let them

+You may be worried that once you reconnect to the emotions you’ve been avoiding, you’ll be stuck with them forever, but that’s not so.
+When we don’t obsess about our emotions, even the most painful and difficult feelings subside and lose their power to control our attention.
 When our feelings are freed, the core emotions of anger, sadness, fear, and joy quickly come and go.
 Throughout the day, you’ll see, read, or hear something that momentarily triggers a strong feeling of some sort.
 But if you don’t focus on the feeling, it won’t last, and a different emotion will soon take its place.